 - Agree to an early release of deposits

 If the seller issues the offer, the buyer can accept the counteroffer.
-You should be ready to move as swift as a fox in this situation because counter offers tend to contain an expiration date, just like purchase offers.
-This means the seller can accept another offer while the buyer is deciding to sign the counter offer or not.
+You should be ready to move quickly in this situation because counteroffers expire, just like purchase offers.
+This means the seller can accept another offer while the buyer is deciding to sign the counteroffer or not.

-When people hear “We have a counter out” they feel uneasy.
+When people hear, “We have a counter out,” they feel uneasy.
 The news can be discouraging, but it’s also a chance to snatch homes right out from under the noses of competing buyers by immediately submitting an offer from a buyer while the counter “was out.”
-What happens next is the seller accepts the second offer which crosses the counter offer from consideration.
-The first potential buyer is out of the game.
-When you hear a counter is out, offering the listing price is a safe way to slide into the game.
+While a seller can’t accept another offer without rejecting the first, this is the time for another buyer to try to swoop in and make a better one.

 Here is an example.
-Say there is a house going to $200,000.
+Say there is a house listed at $200,000.
 A buyer comes along and decides to offer $180,000.
 The seller provides a counter offer of $190,000 in attempts to obtain a higher price.
 The buyer chooses to accept.
 The sale moves forward.